jjolano/openps3ftp/README.txt

 =============================

 Note to users:
-- There are two CEX builds: cex and ncex.
-If you are running a firmware version higher than 3.55, you should use ncex.
-Otherwise, use cex.
+- There are two CEX builds: "cex", and "ncex".
+The "ncex" build contains an automatic fix for PARAM.SFO-specific features, most notably the XMB category.
 - The DEX build should work on any DEX firmware.
 It will be installed at a separate location from the CEX build.

 Implemented error codes:
 0x1337BEEF - Socket binding failed.
 Just restart.
 The only reason I think this would happen is if you launch OpenPS3FTP right after exiting it.